reesehaywood/reesehaywood.github.io/index.md

 git push -u origin master
 ```

-I am not sure how this works ver a long time.
-I think as long as I don't don't change the master on the GitHub site I don't have to keep checking it out.
+I am not sure how this works over a long time.
+I think as long as I don't change the master on the GitHub site I don't have to keep checking it out.
 My local copy will remain the master.